Wednesday, December 24, 2014

 Things can be alluring that hold the promise of being delicious and delectable.
 In fact the word delicious comes from the sense of luring away.
 It is from Latin de "away"+ lacere "lure, deceive."
 Why would what is delicious be a deception?
 Perhaps it is a deception that what is delicious will make one happy, when in fact its deliciousness can lead one instead to a state of weakness, sickness or delicateness through [over]indulgence and therefore making one less resilient and finally less able to enjoy anything.
 What is delicious can lure us away from balance to our own demise.

 Delicate meaning (of people)"self-indulgent, loving ease"; also "sensitive; easily hurt, feeble"; (of things) "delightful" is from Latin delicatus "alluring, delightful, dainty," also "addicted to pleasure, luxurious, efiminate" deliciae "a pet".
+Related to Latin delicere (de "away' + lacere "to lure, entice").
+Often people have delicate lacy looking doilies to dress up holiday party tables.
+Fitting in that we are trapped by the delicacies and the word lace is from Latin lacium, from Latin laqueum "noose, snare," related to lacere.

 Eat now.
 Feel guilty later.
 Hang over. . . tomorrow.
 Happy Thanksgiving.